-One of the most common questions we receive is: “Where can dogs romp, swim and play at Lake Lanier?”
+One of the most common questions we receive is: “Where can dogs romp, frolic and play at Lake Lanier?”

-The answer is the Laurel Bark Park at Laurel Park on the north end of the lake.
+The answer is Laurel Park’s Bark Park on the north end of Lanier.

 You and your best friends are welcome to play fetch, toss Frisbees, dodge “meadow muffins” and scratch one another’s ears until you both need to rest, drink some water and have a treat.

 Laurel Bark Park is open daily from sunrise to sunset and appears to be in an area that’s safe — right next to the park’s main road.

 There are picnic tables, benches and easy-access parking.